abofficial444/abofficial444/README.md

 ### Hi there 👋
-I am a Data Generalist (Specialized in Data Science)
+I am a Data Generalist (Focus in Data Science)

 I impact businesses on series of data-driven technology.
 I have built series of data_driven products; the likes of hybrid recommender systems, chatbots and has consumed alot of machine learning projects as an API for 3rd party integration purposes, also implemented a bit of operation research to allocate resources and make informed decisions.